Tanuj1718/GoLang-Learnings/README.md

 * URL handling: Convert the string url through url.Parse() method, then take the data.

 * CRUD: To get the data from api , we prefer to make structure for the data we want to get through api.
 Refer CRUD folder.

+* Goroutine: It allow you to run functions concurrently, or in parallel, with other parts of your program.
+It improves the performance of the program, especially when dealing with tasks that involve I/O operations or other types of blocking operations.